homebridge/plugins/README.md

 - request verification for your plugin
 - request an icon for your verified plugin
-- request a transfer of ownership for a plugin
+- request a transfer into the Homebridge organization (you can choose whether to continue maintaining the plugin)
-- request to maintain an unmaintained plugin
+- request to maintain an unmaintained plugin listed [here](https://github.com/homebridge/plugins/wiki/Unmaintained-Plugins#available-plugins)

 More info on these topics can be found below.